eggsurplus/sugarcrm-addon-boilerplate/README.md

 # Trying It Out

 If you just want to see how it works just install it by using the Module Loader.
+To try out the License Key validation just use this key: 46025036c925475ef44398de9204482d